NathStevo97/certifications-notes/kubernetes/CKA/04_Logging-and-Monitoring.md

+# 4.0 - Logging and Monitoring

-# 4.1 - Monitor Cluster Components
+## 4.1 - Monitor Cluster Components

 - Suppose we want to monitor performance metrics relating to resource consumption across a cluster or at a pod level, where we can analyse it